 One research group at the University of Twente participates in the Cyber Security specialisation: Services, Cyber Security and Safety Research group (SCS).
 Their goal is to develop methods and techniques for developing IT-based service levels with safety- and security levels, and to develop methods and techniques that make existing IT based services more secure.
 Our multidisciplinary research approach makes us unique and provides for a stimulating research environment for master’s students.

 One research group at the University of Twente participate in the Software Technology specialisation.
-The research and education of the Formal Methods and Tools group aims at applying rigorous techniques to improve the quality of software-intensive systems by all means.
+The research and education of the Formal Methods and Tools (FMT) group aims at applying rigorous techniques to improve the quality of software-intensive systems by all means.
 To avoid errors, requirements specifications and early designs are scrutinised with powerful tools, such as model checkers and theorem provers.
 We also apply software verification at the level of source code or the generated byte-code.
 Even further down the line, an effective method to detect bugs is by applying systematic testing techniques.

 The research group Design and Analysis of Communication Systems at the University of Twente participates in the Master's in Internet Science & Technology, also related to Computer Science research.